 As part of a transparent process, it is a matter of course for us as a responsible service provider that you also can get information about your personal results.
 After having completed the abcÎ, you will automatically be directed to our download platform, where you can download your results for your own use.

 In individual cases, there may be different processes; you may be informed of this in your invitation letter.

 While you are working on the online assessment, we do not collect any direct information about you that would allow us to identify you.
-You will receive an individual access code from our client along with the invitation, which you can use to start the assessment.
+You will receive an individual access code from our partner along with the invitation, which you can use to start the assessment.

-In principle, all data that we process for the delivery of the assessment and and scoring are stored and processed by us exclusively on computers in Germany that have been certified according to DIN ISO 27001.
+In principle, all data that we process for the delivery of the assessment and scoring are stored and processed by us exclusively on computers in Germany that have been certified according to DIN ISO 27001.